-Cannabidiol, or CBD, is a compound from the cannabis plant.
-It is increasingly popular to use due to its potential health benefits.
-While some people may have concerns about potential liver damage, more research is necessary to determine how CBD may impact the liver.
+While some people may have concerns about potential liver damage, more research is necessary to determine how cannabidiol (CBD) oil may affect the liver.

 CBD refers to one of the many cannabinoid compounds present in the cannabis plant.
 While research is ongoing, growing evidence suggests that CBD may interact with the endocannabinoid system and possess many different health benefits.